The Battle of Chile

-It is a chronicle of the political tension in Chile in 1973 and of the counter revolution against the government of Salvador Allende.
-It won the Grand Prix in 1975 and 1976 at the Grenoble International Film Festival.
-In 1996, Chile, Obstinate Memory was released and followed Guzmán back to Chile as he screened the 3-part documentary to Chileans who had never seen it before.
+A chronicle of the political tension in Chile in 1973 and of the military coup against the government of Salvador Allende, it won the Grand Prix in 1975 and 1976 at the Grenoble International Film Festival.

+In 1997, Chile, Obstinate Memory was released and followed Guzmán back to Chile as he screened the three-part documentary to Chileans who had never seen it before.

 Background

 The film opens in March 1973 with reporters asking people how they intend to vote in the coming congressional election.
 The election is taking place after Allende has been in office for over two years and has been trying to reorganize society along democratic socialist lines.
 His "Popular Unity" coalition was put into office with only a third of the popular vote.
-His efforts to nationalize certain industries have met with internal and foreign opposition, and Chile is suffering economic deprivations.
+His efforts to nationalize certain industries have met with both internal and foreign opposition, and Chile is suffering economic deprivations.

 In the 1973 Chilean parliamentary election, Allende makes gains to 43.4 percent of the votes, though the opposition bloc is strong too, up to 56 percent.
-The film has street interviews, speeches, the violent confrontations, the mobs and meetings, the parades with workers chanting.
+The film has street interviews, speeches, violent confrontations, the mobs, and meetings, the parades with workers chanting.
 Part One finishes with newsreel footage from an Argentine cameraman Leonardo Henrichsen who was photographing street skirmishes.
 A soldier takes aim and kills the cameraman, and the image spins skyward.

 Part Two - "The Coup d'état" begins with the right wing violence of the winter of 1973 against the government.
 Army troops seize control of downtown Santiago - but the attempted coup is snuffed out in a few hours.
 "The film leaps from one group to another ...
 It shows the different elements in the explosive situation with so much clarity that it's a Marxist tract in which the contradictions of capitalism have sprung to life.
 We actually see the country cracking open.
 Step by step, the legal government is overthrown."